scaleoutsean/awesome-solidfire/README.md

   - Commvault
   - Rubrik
   - Veeam BR
+- E/EF-Series (with iSCSI host interface) attached to NetApp HCI is ideal fast Tier 1 backup storage (gigabytes per second).
+You can find indicators of backup and restore performance in [this blog post](https://scaleoutsean.github.io/2020/12/30/netapp-hci-ef280-diskspd-for-backup.html)
 - You can also replicate to, and then backup from ONTAP, which becomes attractive with large backup jobs: set up SolidFire SnapMirror to an ONTAP system with NL-SAS disks and backup the volume on ONTAP.
 When you have to backup a 20TB database on HCI, you're better off backing it up with NetApp HCI replicated to ONTAP than directly from HCI (either NetApp or any other)
 - DR
   - Native Synchronous and Asynchronous Replication - see NetApp TR-4741 or newer